 Answer:

-If you’re stuck choosing between a higher resolution and a higher refresh rate, the choice boils down to what type of games you play and what kind of PC hardware you have.
+If you’re stuck choosing between a higher resolution and a higher refresh rate, the choice boils down to what type of games you play and your PC hardware.

-The good news is that, nowadays, you can get a gaming monitor with both 1440p and 144Hz at an affordable price.
+The good news is that you can get a gaming monitor with both 1440p and 144Hz at an affordable price.

 Want to upgrade your old 1080p 60Hz display?